≡ Menu

 My goal is to help you learn how to express anger in a healthy way and develop new tools to physically relax and effectively communicate as soon as you find yourself headed into the downward spiral of anger.
 You may even find that your anger becomes helpful, allowing you to break old patterns and create change in your life.

 As mentioned earlier, the anger you are experiencing in your life today could be a result of past life experiences that have not yet fully healed.
-This is when EMDR becomes a powerful tool during anger management therapy to release this emotional residue.
-Please visit my page on EMDR to learn more.
+This is when an integrative approach to therapy becomes a powerful tool to release this emotional pattern.
+I use a combination of IFS, dream work, Somatic practices, Brainspotting, and EMDR.

 “Catherine made all the difference in my journey through depression and back to health.
 I have loved the way she integrates mindfulness practices with her therapy to help me navigate day to day challenges.”